tonyito/use-state-plus/README.md

 * **Setting multiple states in a single call** Instead of calling state setting functions one by one in event handlers, developers can pass any form of state that they want in a single object like in class components to mutate the state.

 * **Built-in history navigation and memory retention of state** Perhaps the strongest feature of this library, there are functions that allow simple resetting of state without needing to remember the initial state.
-In addition, functions that allow for navigation of history in the state without the use of an exernal router (a feature that can be beneficial for those who develop standalone Electron applications that don't rely on the URI for maintaining history) are available.
+In addition, functions that allow for navigation of history in the state without the use of an exernal router are available.
+This is a feature that can be beneficial for those who develop standalone Electron applications that don't rely on the URI for maintaining history.

 ## How to use